AlphaBravoCompany/ab-training-labs/container-bootcamp/section-3-labs/README.md

 Since centos8 is out, lets change the first line to `FROM centos:8`

-And lets make a changes to the default `index.html` file.
-Open /section-3-labs/index.html and change the text.
+And lets make a changes to the text "Welcome to the AlphaBravo Container Bootcamp" in the default `index.html` file.
+Open `/ab/labs/container-bootcamp/section-3-labs/index.html` to change the text.

+First, let's switch the the correct directory:

+`cd /ab/labs/container-bootcamp/section-3-labs`

 Now, we can build and then run this container.